open-wc/open-wc/docs/blog/some-things-to-know-when-developing-with-lit-element/index.md

 ---

-One of the best things about `lit-html`, the renderer underlying LitElement, is that, if you want to live on that wild side, you could easily create your own directive that applied number typed properties as `px` and leverage it in your own work.
+One of the best things about `lit-html`, the renderer underlying LitElement, is that, if you want to live on that wild side, you could create your own directive that applied number typed properties as `px` and leverage it in your own work.
 Here are [the docs](https://lit.dev/docs/templates/custom-directives/) for doing just that!
 If you're still not convinced, check out some [directives with which I've experimented](https://dev.to/open-wc/doing-a-flip-with-lit-html-2-0-3gn4).

 NOTE: the above article, "Doing a FLIP with lit-html@2.0", was written against an RC of `lit@2.0` and may not be 100% current.
 I'll be looking to update it here, soon.